Federal Building & U.S. Courthouse, Port Huron

 Property Manager: Steve Ernest

-For more building information or service calls, contact the Port Huron Courthouse Service Desk using the information provided in the upper right box on this page.
+For more building information or service calls, contact the Port Huron Courthouse Service Desk using the information provided in the box at the top right of this page.
 For other federal government information, call 1-800-FED-INFO.

 Parking and Public Transportation Parking is available around the building and in nearby surface lots.
 Metered parking is generally located to the west of the courthouse and un-metered parking to the east.
 Blue Water Area Transit serves the Port Huron area and has routes close to the courthouse.

 Building Amenities The Blue Water Federal Credit Union is located on the first floor.
-The hours of operation are 9 a.m.– 4:30 p.m.
+Hours of operation are 9 a.m.– 4:30 p.m.
 Monday through Thursday and 8 a.m.– 4:30 p.m.
 Friday.

 In 2008 the lobby of this historic building was restored to its original grandeur.
 The renovation included uncovering the 17-foot ornamental plaster ceiling, recreating the mahogany postal wall, installing historically accurate doors and pendant light fixtures, and restoring wood window frames.

-Port Huron's Federal Building and U.S. Courthouse is one of more than 100 properties featured in the Public Buildings Service Heritage Program.
-This program details 150 years of notable construction through an award-winning series of posters and brochures, and its Web pages explain the architecture and history of each featured building.
+A poster and more detailed history of Port Huron's Federal Building and U.S. Courthouse are available through the Public Buildings Service Heritage Program webpage.
+This program details 150 years of notable construction through an award-winning series of posters and brochures covering more than 100 federal buildings.

 The shortcut for this page is www.gsa.gov/pthuronfb.